 In healthy doses, cortisol can be effective at helping cope with stress and danger.
 During flight or fight situations, the increased heart rate, blood pressure, and breathing caused by cortisol production can help make life-saving decisions that help us evade attackers, avoid car accidents, and more.
 In today’s world of increasing demands and high-stress work environments, however, cortisol can be produced too often, which can lead to:

 Adrenaline, like cortisol, is beneficial when the body is required to respond to dangerous, stressful, or life-threatening situations.
 Adrenaline for most of us is limited to the increase in energy we feel when riding a roller coaster, watching a scary movie, or participating in extreme sports, but an increase in adrenaline levels at other times is often an indication of too much stress and the presence of anxiety.
 If your cortisol and adrenaline levels are too high, your healthcare provider will work with you to create a health plan that involves eliminating and managing stress as much as possible to prevent other health concerns that can develop as a result of the body’s constant exposure to stress hormones.

 Triiodothyronine (T3) and thyroxine (T4) are hormones produced by the thyroid gland, and they are responsible for weight gain or weight loss, energy levels, internal body temperature, skin health, hair growth or hair loss, and other factors.
 Too much or too little of these hormones can be an indication of anxiety, thyroid cancer, extreme stress, and other conditions.

-Riverside Village Clinic offers a members only program that provides hormone testing and other benefits at one affordable monthly price.
+Riverside Village Clinic offers a members only program that provides hormone testing and other benefits.
 When you sign up for the Wellness Club, we’ll complete a patient consultation where we get to know you, learn your medical history, discuss your primary health concerns, and establish goals for the coming year.

 JOIN THE CLUB